FilipGrebowski/deepgram-bad-therapist/README.md

 ## How It Works

 1. **Speech Recognition**: When you speak into your microphone, Deepgram's Nova-3 speech-to-text API transcribes your speech in real-time.
-2. **AI Processing**: Your message is sent to Claude 3.5 Haiku, which responds with realistic-sounding but ultimately harmful or misguided advice in a single concise sentence.
+2. **AI Processing**: Your message is sent to Claude 3.5 Haiku, which responds with realistic-sounding but ultimately misguided advice in a single concise sentence.
 3. **Text-to-Speech**: The AI's response is converted to speech using Deepgram's Aura-2 text-to-speech API and played back.
 4. **Context Maintenance**: The app maintains conversation history so the therapist can reference previous exchanges.